ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 ## Chapter 11
 - To get started: pick one skill to start or stay on principles
-- Learn to look: “are we in or out of dialogue”; are we playing games or are we in dialogue.
+- Learn to look: "are we in or out of dialogue"; are we playing games or are we in dialogue.
 - Don’t have to be perfect to make progress

 ## Chapter 12 - afterword